 The models were fit to years of death starting with 1971.
 Preliminary analysis found different trends for ages of death below 55, due perhaps to reproductive health issues and the impact of HIV during some of this period.
-Female mortality below this age improved dramatically in the 1970s and has changed little since, whereas for males there was a sharp increase in mortality in the 1990s that has since recovered.
-The oldest age used is 89, as older ages had quite unusual mortality patterns before 1990 - mortality reducing with age, etc. These could be data issues.
-The data available during this study ends with year of death 2006.
-All of this resulted in using year-of-birth cohorts 1882 to 1951.
+Female mortality below age 55 improved dramatically in the 1970s and has changed little since, whereas for males there was a sharp increase in mortality in the 1990s that has since recovered.
+The oldest age used is 89, as older ages had quite unusual mortality patterns before 1990-mortality reducing with age, etc. These could be data issues.
+The data available for this study ends with year of death 2006.
+This resulted in using year-of-birth cohorts 1882 to 1951.
+The cohort is year of death minus latest attained age at death, so is close to year of birth.

-The model fits with cohorts turn out to be problematic in part because the oldest cohorts have only a few observations, which makes their parameters very responsive to just a few data points, and this in turn creates distortions in other parameters.
-Adding the data for all years of death for cohorts 1882 and later, maintaining the age-at-death range 55-89, reduces this problem.
-Another problem with the fits is that in the case of female death rates the correlations among parameter estimates is high, which reduces the significance of the parameters and leads to questionable values.
+The fits with cohort parameters turn out to be problematic in part because the oldest cohorts have only a few observations, which makes their parameters very responsive to just a few data points, and this in turn creates distortions in other parameters.
+Adding the data for all years of death 55-89 for cohorts 1882 and later, reduces this problem.
+Another problem with the fits is that in the case of female death rates, the correlations among parameter estimates is high, which reduces the significance of the parameters and leads to questionable values.

-Section 1 discusses the models used, section 2 looks at the fits, section 3 tries to interpret the parameters, section 4 address adding more years of death, and section 5 gets to projection risk.
+Section 1 discusses the models used; Section 2 looks at the fits; Section 3 tries to interpret the parameters; Section 4 address adding more years of death; Section 5 looks at Makeham-like fits; and Section 6 gets to projection risk.